 - Maintain a policy that addresses information security for all personnel.

 Your Organization’s PCI Compliance #

-Use of Salesforce or the Chargent Payment Processing for Salesforce add-on application does not transfer PCI compliance to your company.
+Use of Salesforce or the Chargent Payment Processing for Salesforce add-on application does not make you PCI compliant.
 Your organization may need to achieve and maintain its own PCI compliance depending on your use cases.

-While the appropriate use of Salesforce and Chargent are a key foundation for achieving PCI compliance, ultimately your organization is responsible for all other security processes and handling of credit card data that you collect.
+While the appropriate use of Salesforce and Chargent is a key foundation for achieving PCI compliance, ultimately, your organization is responsible for all other security processes and handling of credit card data that you collect.

 Chargent PCI Implementation Guide #

-Salesforce already handles much of your PCI Compliance scope with its advanced security features, but Chargent includes a number of capabilities to further reduce PCI scope.
+Salesforce already handles much of your PCI Compliance scope with its advanced security features, but Chargent includes a number of capabilities to reduce PCI scope further.
 For a demonstration of any of these features, please Contact Us.